eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-2/index.md

 -   `admin store migrate` command
     -   Migrate configuration resources to the current version.
+-   `admin status` command
+-   -   will warn in case there a workspace configurations, which can be migrated
+-   -   will exit with exit code 1 in case option `--exit-1 always` is given and migratable workspaces are found
 -   `graph validation export` command
     -   export validation reports as JSON or jUnit XML
 -   `graph import` command